jonludlam/blog/src/pages/articles/2018-03-02---Puttin-On-The-Types/index.md

 ```ocaml
 val function_for_VM_only : [`vm] Ref.t -> unit
 ```

+We use this sort of thing extensively to ensure we're always using the right references in the right places.

+### Database Accessors

 As well as the `client.ml` and `server.ml` modules mentioned above, the code generator also generates modules to access the database in a typesafe fashion.
 These are: